Skip to content

 The sxs python package provides a high-level interface for using data produced by the SXS collaboration.
 In particular, the function sxs.load can automatically find, download, and load data, returning objects that provide common interfaces to the various types of data, without forcing the user to worry about details like data formats or where to find the data.
 It can also automatically select the newest or highest-resolution dataset for a given simulation, or return a range of versions or resolutions.
 Currently, the high-level objects encapsulate

-• Catalog — a listing of all data produced by the SXS collaboration
+• Dataframe — a catalog of all simulations produced by the SXS collaboration

 • Metadata — data describing the simulation parameters